-If you are having issues with the website, the most efficient way to get it resolved it to fill out the form below, which will send an email message to firstname.lastname@example.org.
-This message will be sent to the website manager for It's In The Bag, and to Kerensa Hardy - owner of It's In The Bag.
+If you are having issues with the website, the most efficient way to get it resolved is to send an email message to email@example.com.

 In order to most effectively and efficiently resolve a website issue you are having, when you contact us please include the following information:

 As stated above, you must activate your account before you can login.
 To activate your account, go to the email message you received from It's In The Bag when you registered and click on the link to activate your account.
 Now you should be able to login using the password you used at the time you registered.

 Also, if you used your email address and your username, please enter your complete email address including the @ sign.

 Some website issues can be resolved by clearing out your webs browser's cache and cookies.
 Please scroll down the page for:

 (a) an explanation of why it's important to clear browser caches and cookies on a regular basis, and

 (b) basic instructions for clearing caches and cookies based on the most widely used devices for viewing websites.

 (c) links to more detailed instructions for clearing website browser caches and cookies.

 Clearing out your web browser’s cache, history, and cookies may prevent or resolve performance issues.
 However, clearing everything may remove some data you wish to keep.
 Therefore, you may wish to record some of your saved information first.